 Insurance benefits.
-We provide our named executive officers with supplemental life and disability insurance benefits not generally available to all employees, although they are available to certain non-officers.
+We provide our named executive officers with supplemental life and disability insurance benefits not generally available to employees outside of the U.S., although the disability insurance is generally available on the same terms to all U.S. employees.
 The third-party insurance companies that underwrite these policies would be obligated to make payments to an executive if the executive terminated employment with us as a result of death or disability.